LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 ^^^^^^^^^^^^^^^^^^^^^

-In the RAJA variants of the matrix multiple example, we use two ``RAJA::Range Segment`` objects to define the matrix row and column iteration
+In the RAJA variants of the matrix multiple example, we use two ``RAJA::Range Segment`` objects to define the matrix row and column and dot product iteration spaces:
-spaces:

 .. literalinclude:: ../../../../examples/tut_matrix-multiply.cpp
                     :lines: 163-165